paulliwali/paulliwali.github.io/docs/slip-box/reference-notes/Meta.md

 	- How to make decision with the outcome
 - Behavioral
 	- Assess the candidate's agility, growing mentality, partnering, inclusion and communications
-	- Use S.T.A.R methods and pick out good examples
+	- Use S.T.A.R methods and pick out good examples from [[Tesla]]
+	- Conflict resolution
+	- Autonomous, passionate, detail vs wordy, explain proud contribution
+	- Make or break

 # Meetings
 ## Recruiter call for a data science role